Tsaryii/ProjectOST/README.md

 - Easy Expansion

 ### Planned for 0.3-alpha
 - Audio Intergration
 - Better UI system

+### Planned ~tbd
-- Trade money between players ~tbd
+- Trade money between players
-- More than 1 pet at a time. ~tbd
+- More than 1 pet at a time.

 ## Contributing